 Tuesday night against Kansas City, Lewis was just bad and may have been his own worst enemy.

 Lewis (3-3) allowed four runs in the first inning that was aided by his throwing error and seven overall as the Royals completed a two-game sweep of the Rangers with a 7-4 victory.
 The two-game sweep by Kansas City marks the first time since July 8-11, 2010 the Rangers have been swept at home.

 Lewis, the Opening Day starter for the Rangers, has had a dreadful month of May.
 He's now 0-3 with an ERA of 6.52 this month.
 He came into April with a 1.93 ERA.
 In 19 13 May innings, he's allowed 23 hits and eight home runs and is now tied for the major-league lead in homers allowed with 12.

 Against Baltimore he allowed three-consecutive homers to start the game.
-Tuesday night he didn't allow a first-inning homer but did give up four hits and added an ugly error on an easy ground ...
+Tuesday night he didn't allow a first-inning homer but did give up four hits and added an ugly error on an easy ground ball to the ...